Skip to main content

 Adoption.
 Twenty-five operator screens exist.
 Whether they are used is a different question, and the system's state document honestly marks adoption telemetry as unvalidated.
 AI can build the surface; it cannot make an operator trust it.

 Accountability.
 One name is on every commit, every activation, and every incident.
-The bus factor is one, the documentation says so, and the mitigation — an unusually complete decision-and-state record — is mitigation, not elimination.
+The bus factor is one, the documentation says so, and the mitigation, an unusually complete decision-and-state record, reduces the risk without eliminating it.

 What this means if you are evaluating AI delivery